anumitgarg/Hybrid-CNN-RNN-Model-for-Hyperspectral-Satellite-Image-Classification/README.md

 <b>2.)
 SOFT CLASSIFICATION :</b> A pixel may belong to more than one class based on its membership value. <br><br>

 ### Libraries used -
-* Keras: Keras is an open-source neural-network library written in Python.
+* <b>Keras</b>: Keras is an open-source neural-network library written in Python.
 Designed to enable fast experimentation with deep neural networks, it focuses on being user-friendly, modular, and extensible.
-* Tensorflow: TensorFlow is a free and open-source software library for dataflow and differentiable programming across a range of tasks.
+* <b>Tensorflow</b>: TensorFlow is a free and open-source software library for dataflow and differentiable programming across a range of tasks.
 It is a symbolic math library, and is also used for machine learning applications such as neural networks.
-* GDAL: The Geospatial Data Abstraction Library is a computer software library for reading and writing raster and vector geospatial data formats, and is released under the permissive X/MIT style free software license by the Open Source Geospatial Foundation.
+* <b>GDAL</b>: The Geospatial Data Abstraction Library is a computer software library for reading and writing raster and vector geospatial data formats, and is released under the permissive X/MIT style free software license by the Open Source Geospatial Foundation.
-* Pillow: Python Imaging Library is a free library for the Python programming language that adds support for opening, manipulating, and saving many different image file formats.
+* <b>Pillow</b>: Python Imaging Library is a free library for the Python programming language that adds support for opening, manipulating, and saving many different image file formats.
-* Tkinter: Tkinter is the standard GUI library for Python.
+* <b>Tkinter</b>: Tkinter is the standard GUI library for Python.
 Python when combined with Tkinter provides a fast and easy way to create GUI applications.
-* Pickle: The pickle module implements binary protocols for serializing and de-serializing a Python object structure.
+* <b>Pickle</b>: The pickle module implements binary protocols for serializing and de-serializing a Python object structure.
 “Pickling” is the process whereby a Python object hierarchy is converted into a byte stream, and “unpickling” is the inverse operation, whereby a byte stream (from a binary file or bytes-like object) is converted back into an object hierarchy.
-* Numpy: NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+* <b>Numpy</b>: NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
-* Matplotlib: Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.
+* <b>Matplotlib</b>: Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.